History of Milwaukee Metropolitan Community

-In 1989 New Hope Metropolitan Community Church hires new Dual Senior Pastors, Reverend Christine Pasinki and Reverend Nancy Smiegowski.
+In 1989 New Hope Metropolitan Community Church hires new Dual Senior Ministers, Reverend Christine Pasinki and Reverend Nancy Smiegowski.
 The congregation continues to hold services on Sunday evenings at 6:30pm at Kenwood United Methodist Church Chapel.

 1991 – 2000

-In January of 1993, both Reverend Christine Pasinski and Reverend Nancy Smiegowski resign as co-pastors of the church.
-From January to April 1993, worship services continue under the Lay Leadership within the congregation while a new Senior Pastor is hired.
+In January of 1993, both Reverend Christine Pasinski and Reverend Nancy Smiegowski resign as co-ministers of the church.
+From January to April 1993, worship services continue under the Lay Leadership within the congregation while a new Senior Minister is hired.

-In April 1993, Reverend Lewis Broyles is hired as the new Senior Pastor.
+In April 1993, Reverend Lewis Broyles is hired as the new Senior Minister.
 The church once again officially changes it name, but this time to Milwaukee Metropolitan Community Church.
-Under Reverend Lewis’ pastorate services are moved to the Bach Room as the Astor Hotel in downtown Milwaukee.
-Services are conducted, Sundays at 11:00am.
+Under Reverend Lewis’ pastorate, services are moved to the Bach Room at the Astor Hotel in downtown Milwaukee, Sundays at 11:00am.

 Becoming the FIRST LGBTQI+ Organization to own property in the City of Milwaukee, as well as the entire state of Wisconsin, Milwaukee Metropolitan Community Church purchases its own building, at 1239 West Mineral Street.
-A grand dedication service was held in the early part of spring.
-Currently Milwaukee Metropolitan Community Church is the third oldest LGBTQI+ Organization still in existence in Milwaukee, and Wisconsin.
+A grand dedication service is held in the early spring.
+Currently Milwaukee Metropolitan Community Church is the oldest LGBTQI+ Organization still in existence in Milwaukee, and the State of Wisconsin.